Tool Preparation¶

 Environment Setup¶

-Before using the tools, you need to modify environment variables based on the server's startup parameters.
-Otherwise, the tools will not be able to automatically match your modified settings, such as port or certificate information.
-If you have enabled a service certificate on the server, you need to set the path to your certificate before use.
+Before using the tools, you need to set environment variables according to the server's startup parameters; otherwise, the related tools cannot automatically match the port, certificate, and other information you have modified.
+If you have enabled a service certificate on the server side, you need to set the certificate path before use.

 export CERTIFICATE=/path/to/lamda.pem

-# For Windows (the path cannot contain spaces)
+# For Windows (paths must not contain spaces)

 set CERTIFICATE=C:\Users\path\to\lamda.pem

-Alternatively, if you have changed the default port for the FIRERPA service from 65000, you also need to set the port environment variable before use.
+Alternatively, if you have modified the default port (65000) of the FIRERPA service, you also need to set the port environment variable before use.

 export PORT=8123

-# For Windows (the path cannot contain spaces)
+# For Windows (paths must not contain spaces)

 set PORT=8123